-This BLOG On Conventional Versus FHA Loans Was Updated On May 11, 2017
+This BLOG On Conventional Versus FHA Loans Mortgage Guidelines Was Updated July 16th, 2019

-Many mortgage loan borrowers prefer to get conventional versus a FHA loans to avoid the higher FHA annual mortgage insurance premium on FHA insured mortgage loans.
+Many borrowers prefer to get conventional versus FHA loans to avoid the higher FHA annual mortgage insurance premium on FHA insured mortgage loans.

-- FHA mortgage loans, there is an upfront mortgage insurance premium of 1.75% plus a monthly mortgage insurance premium which is 0.85% of the FHA loan amount.
+- There is an upfront mortgage insurance premium of 1.75% plus a monthly mortgage insurance premium which is 0.85% of the loan amount on FHA Loans

-- There is a private mortgage insurance required on conventional loans with greater than 80% LTV.
+- There is private mortgage insurance required on conventional loans with greater than 80% LTV

-- Premiums on private mortgage insurance on conventional loans depends on the borrower’s credit scores, the loan to value, and property type.
+- Premiums on private mortgage insurance on conventional loans depend on the borrower’s credit scores, the loan to value, and property type

 Down Payment Requirements On Conventional Versus FHA Loans

 First time home buyers can qualify for Conventional Loan with 3% down payment.

 - A first time home buyer is classified by Fannie Mae and Freddie Mac as a home buyer who did not have any ownership of an owner-occupant home for the past 3 years

 - Otherwise, borrowers can qualify for a conventional loan with a 5% down payment

 - Homebuyers paying less than a 20% down payment on their home purchase, private mortgage insurance will be required